 Congratulations on your acceptance to the MPA program at The University of Texas at Austin!
 There’s no better introduction to Austin, McCombs, and the resources now available to you than our orientation program.

-On-site MPA Orientation events will be held throughout the week of August 19, 2013.
+On-site MPA Orientation events will be held throughout the week of August 17, 2015.
 Attendance is mandatory except for those events marked as optional.
-Here's the Orientation Schedule (which is subject to change).
-We look forward to meeting you in August!
+The Orientation schedule will be posted to this website once it is finalized.

 MPA Career Orientation Webinar

 The MPA Career Orientation Webinar will provide important recruiting information (including dates and tools) for incoming traditional MPA students.
 Tune in to learn about specific career services, events and resources available to help you throughout the career development and job search process.

 All new students who plan to participate in on-campus recruiting are required to participate in one of the sessions offered.
 All sessions will cover the same information.
 You do not have to be on campus to attend this webinar.
 It is strongly suggested that you participate in the webinar prior to your initial career advising appointment.

 Thursday, May 21 at 5:30 p.m.
 Register Now

 Monday, June 22 at 5:30 p.m.
 Register Now

 Thursday, July 9 at 9:00 a.m.
 Register Now